 Sausage Gravy Biscuit Bubble Up Casserole

-This savory breakfast casserole has your favorite breakfast foods in one convenient casserole.
-It has biscuits, sausage, gravy, and eggs in it.
+This savory breakfast casserole has your favorite breakfast foods in one convenient dish: biscuits, sausage, gravy, and eggs.

 My family loves breakfast for dinner.
-With this recipe being so easy to make, it was a no-brainer for our busy weeknights.
+This recipe is so easy that it was a no-brainer for our busy weeknights.

 CAN THIS CASSEROLE BE MADE IN A SLOW COOKER?